Giovanni1085/academic-kickstart/content/authors/admin/_index.md

 I am also the CEO of **[Mithril Minds](https://www.mithrilminds.ai)**, and the CTO of **[Odoma](https://www.odoma.ch)**.

-My primary focus is on researching and developing **Artificial Intelligence (AI) applications in the Arts and Humanities**.
+My work focuses on researching and developing **Artificial Intelligence (AI) applications in the Arts and Humanities**.
+I am also specialised in research engineering and quantitative methods in Humanities and Social Science research.

 ## Recent news
 <!--